-- (1) Single-family residences. - (2) Accessory uses.
-The following accessory uses shall be permitted in the R-4 district: - (a) Private detached garages not to exceed 500 square feet not involving the conduct of a business and not including any sanitary facilities or living quarters. - (b) Accessory buildings, other than private detached garages, not to exceed 200 square feet.
-No more than two (2) detached accessory buildings shall be permitted.
-The total composite area of all accessory buildings and detached garages shall not exceed 500 square feet. - (3) Keeping of household pets. - (4) Home occupations and professional offices as defined in Section 4 when incidental to the residential use in accordance with Section 25 (K) of this Code.
+- (A) Single-family residences. - (B) Accessory uses.
+The following accessory uses shall be permitted in the R-4 district: - (1) Private detached garages not to exceed 500 square feet not involving the conduct of a business and not including any sanitary facilities or living quarters. - (2) Accessory buildings not to exceed 200 square feet.
+No more than two detached accessory buildings shall be permitted.
+The total composite area of all accessory buildings and detached garages shall not exceed 500 square feet. - (C) Keeping of household pets. - (D) Home occupations and professional offices as defined in Section 4 when incidental to the residential use in accordance with Section 25 (K) of this Ordinance.